 Any student completing a combined program will still complete all the requirements for their undergraduate major, including electives and core courses.
 Also, an undergraduate student is not permitted to take more than 16 credits in any semester in which they are enrolled in a graduate course.

-It is recommended that any student considering a combined program should meet with the director of the master's program of their interest (Dr. Paul Bernhardt for Applied Statistics and Dr. Klaus Volpert for Mathematics).
-For those pursuing a degree in Applied Statistics, specific graduate courses are recommended to be taken as an undergraduate (STAT 8406 Regression Methods, STAT 8400 Statistics Theory I, STAT 8401 Statistics Theory II) that can take the place of undergraduate courses (STAT 4315, STAT 5700, STAT 5705).
+It is recommended that any student considering a combined program should meet with the director of the master's program of their interest (Dr. Paul Bernhardt for Applied Statistics and Data Science and Dr. Klaus Volpert for Mathematics).
+For those pursuing a degree in Applied Statistics and Data Science, specific graduate courses are recommended to be taken as an undergraduate (STAT 8406 Regression Methods, STAT 8400 Statistics Theory I, STAT 8401 Statistics Theory II) that can take the place of undergraduate courses (STAT 4315, STAT 5700, STAT 5705).

 EXPLORE THE PROGRAMS